Sack Man: Asia

 In North India, children are sometimes threatened with the Bori Baba or "Father Sack" who carries a sack in which he places children he captures.
-A similar being, "Abu i Kees" (ابو كيس), literally "The Man with a Bag", appears in Lebanon.
+A similar being, "Abu Kees" (ابو كيس), literally "The Man with a Bag", appears in Lebanon.
 In Turkey, Kharqyt (Harkıt means "Sack Man"- also called Öcü, Böcü or Torbalı) is portrayed as a man with a sack on his back who carries naughty children away to eat or sell them.

 In Korea, mangtae yeonggam (망태 영감) an old man (yeonggam) who carries a mesh sack (mangtae) to put his kidnapped children in, thus, "Old Man with a Sack".
 In some regions, mangtae yeonggam is replaced by mangtae halmeom (망태 할멈), an old woman with a mesh sack.
 In Vietnam, misbehaving children are told that ông ba bị (in the North; literally mister-three-bags) or ông kẹ (in the South) will come in the night and take them away.

 In Sri Lanka, among the Sinhalese people, elders frighten misbehaving children with Goni Billa, (translates roughly as "sack kidnapper") a scary man carrying a sack who arrives day or night to capture and keep children.